mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 He shifted his legs a little to reveal a little kaln dressed in strange reed clothing curled at his belly.

-"Oh my goodness, are you ok?"
-She asked, reaching for hae.
+"Oh my goodness," she exclaimed, reaching for hae, "Are you ok?"

-Thi looked back at Mel with glowing blue eyes and scurried away, wanting to run but too exhausted to do so.
+Thi looked back at Mel with a vacant stare through glowing blue eyes and then scurried away, wanting to run but too exhausted to do so.
 Melna was startled by hae eyes, but settled herself.

 "It's ok.
-I'm not here to hurt you," she comforted.
+I'm here to help," she comforted.

 With a hook-and-wrap motion, Mel gently placed her hands under the hae arms and propped hae upright on Laen-Laen's chest.
-In the dark, she could see severe hand-shaped bruises around hae neck.
-Her eyes lingered and then turned to a strange device around hae left ear.
+In the dark, she could see two hand-shaped bruises around hae neck.
+Her eyes lingered on them, then turned to a strange device around hae left ear.
 Laen-Laen sniffed and licked the kaln's head, but thi stayed unmoving,

 "I am Melna," she said deliberately.
-Her hand turned to clasp haes.
+Her hand rose to clasp haes.
+Thi flinched at first, and softened.

-Trying to respond, the kaln could only muster a whisper, so she bent down closer to hear hae.
+The kaln could only muster a whisper through hae raspy voice, so Melna bent down closer to hear.

 "Lin...
 Yu."